English Schools Foundation: Early years

 All five of ESF's kindergartens follow the IB Primary Years Programme, designed for students aged between 3 and 5.
 The curriculum encourages children to learn through inquiry and hands-on experiences.
-It is focused on early literacy and numeracy, as well as Mandarin Chinese which is integrated into the curriculum.
-At Abacus kindergarten, there is a choice between an English stream and a bilingual, English and Mandarin stream.
+It is focused on early literacy and numeracy, as well as Mandarin Chinese, which is integrated into the curriculum.
+At Abacus kindergarten, there is a choice between an English stream and a bilingual English–Mandarin stream.

 Primary education

 ESF primary schools follow the IB Primary Years Programme, and cater to students from Year 1 to Year 6.
 The PYP centres on the development of the whole child and provides for children's academic, social, physical, emotional and cultural needs.
 Students learn the PYP's six transdisciplinary themes, and develop and understanding of concepts, which allows them to make connections both within the subject, and to other subjects.
 Students are taught using an inquiry-based approach, and are encouraged to be curious and to interact to issues locally and globally.
 In addition, all students are taught Chinese and the four skills: listening, speaking, reading and writing.
 They also learn about Chinese culture, and their history and society.